AzureAD/microsoft-authentication-library-for-js/docs/resources-and-scopes.md

   msalInstance.acquireTokenSilent(tokenRequest);
  ```

-In the code snippet above, the user will be prompted for consent once they authenticate and receive an **ID Token** and an **Access Token** with scope `User.Read`.
+In the code snippet above, the user will be prompted for consent once they authenticate and receive an **ID Token** and an **Access Token** with the scope `User.Read`.
 Later, if they request an **Access Token** for `User.Read`, they will not be asked for consent again (in other words, they can acquire a token *silently*).

-On the other hand, the user did not consented to `Mail.Read` at the authentication stage.
-As such, they will be asked for consent when requesting an **Access Token** for that scope.
+On the other hand, the user did not consent to `Mail.Read` at the authentication stage, therefore, will be asked for consent when requesting an **Access Token** for `Mail.Read` scope.
 The token received will contain all the previously consented scopes (for that specific resource), hence the term *incremental consent*.

 Consider a slightly different case: